Installation

 Disk

-The Composer runs within a web browser and requires very little disk space for its operation.
+LOCKDOWN runs within a web browser and requires very little disk space for its operation.
 However, it is a DAW that uses and produces audio files, which can be significant in size.
 A typical project can amount to a few hundred MB, depending on the sizes of the sample files that are used.

 RAM